If you had to choose in a fight of self care VS self love VS self esteem, which would you choose and why?

-What is the difference between self love and self esteem?
+And just what is the difference between self love, self care and self esteem anyway?

 To say we respect and value someone means we hold them in high esteem.
 And if we hold ourselves in similarly high esteem, then we can say we have good self esteem.